Soyen Shaku: Biography

 Shaku served as a chaplain to the Japanese army during the Russo-Japanese War.
 He lectured soldiers about how to face their own deaths with unwavering equanimity, stating that they had to defeat not only their external enemies, but also their inner enemies, which he called "demons of the mind" (心魔, shinma).
 In 1904, the Russian author Leo Tolstoy invited him to join in denouncing the war, but Shaku refused, concluding that "...sometimes killing and war becomes necessary to defend the values and harmony of any innocent country, race or individual." (quoted in Victoria, 1997) After the war, he attributed Japan's victory to its samurai culture.

 In 1905, he returned to America as a guest of Ida Russell and her husband, businessman Alexander Russell.
 He spent nine months at their isolated oceanside house on the Great Highway in San Francisco, teaching the entire household Zen.
 Mrs. Russell was the first American to study koans.
 Shortly after arriving, Shaku was joined by his student Nyogen Senzaki.
 During this time he also gave lectures, some to Japanese immigrants and some translated by D. T. Suzuki for English-speaking audiences, around California.
 Following a March 1906 train trip across the United States, giving talks on Mahayana translated by Suzuki, Shaku returned to Japan via Europe, India and Ceylon.

+From 1914 to 1917, Shaku served as the president of the Rinzai sect university, Rinzaishū Daigaku (today Hanazono University) in Kyoto.

 Soyen Shaku died on 29 October 1919 in Kamakura.